ibm-cloud-docs/data-virtualization/key_protect.md

    ![Screen capture of the MANAGE KEYS page now showing the migration status.](images/kp_13.png "Monitor key migration status on the MANAGE KEYS page"){: caption="Figure 13.
 Migration status is shown on MANAGE KEYS page" caption-side="bottom"}

-5. After the key migration is complete, you now have control over the encryption and decryption of the data in your {{site.data.keyword.Db2_on_Cloud_short}} database.
+5. After the key migration is complete, you now have control over the encryption and decryption of the data in your Data Virtualization database.

    ![Screen capture of the MANAGE KEYS page after the completion of the key migration.](images/kp_14.png "MANAGE KEYS page after the key migration shows the Key type as Key Protect"){: caption="Figure 14.
 Key migration is completed" caption-side="bottom"}